microsoft/vcpkg-docs/vcpkg/users/triplets.md

 *Triplet* is a standard term used in cross compiling as a way to completely capture the target environment (cpu, os, compiler, runtime, etc.) in a single, convenient name.

 In vcpkg, we use triplets to describe an imaginary "target configuration set" for every library.
 Within a triplet, libraries are generally built with the same configuration, but it is not a requirement.
 For example, you could have one triplet that builds `openssl` statically and `zlib` dynamically, one that builds them both statically, and one that builds them both dynamically (all for the same target OS and architecture).

-A single build will consume files from a single triplet.
+A single build will consume files from up to two triplets: the target triplet and the host triplet.
+If you need to apply different settings for different libraries, you must make a single custom triplet with that combination of settings.
+See [Per-port customization](#per-port-customization) below for how to accomplish this.

 vcpkg comes with pre-defined triplets for many common platforms and configurations.
 Run `vcpkg help triplet` to get the list available in your environment.